Kotlin/KEEP/proposals/sealed-interface-freedom.md

 with relaxed restrictions on sealed classes.

 For a `sealed interface` this proposal is not to attempt any protection scheme, but just compile an interface as if it was not sealed.
-Instead, we would implement only an IDE checker for the Java code that is attempting to extend or implement a sealed Kotlin interface.
+We will introduce an IDE checker for the Java code that is attempting to extend or implement a sealed Kotlin interface.

 > We've considered at least two protection schemes: mangling the JVM name of a sealed interface and adding
 > synthetic members that are not implementable in Java to it.
 We've found both schemes to be quite disruptive with
 > lots of problems that do not balance relatively minor inconvenience of accidentally implementing a Kotlin sealed
->interface from Java code.
+> interface from Java code.

 ### New JVM ABI (JDK 15+)